Advantages of Listing Your Home with a Real Estate Team

 When you feel the later or distress, you might feel anxious, fearful, moody, depressed, and/or irritable.
 You’ll probably also experience muscle tightness, cold palms or sweaty hands, headache, tension, labored breathing, stomach upset, and more.

 Stress does affect your health in some profound ways.
 While we might not attribute certain things to it, stress does have an enormous impact.
 Here are a few ways stress affects your health:

 - Physical impacts.
 Stress makes your body go through certain changes physically.
-Like some of the symptoms listed above, but these are just part of the problem.
+As some of the symptoms listed above, but these are just part of the problem.
 When you experience stress, your body suffers in several ways.
-It’s exhausted, making it more difficult to recover from ordinary activities.
+It’s exhausting, making it more difficult to recover from ordinary activities.
 It can also cause you to feel chronically ill.

 - Psychological impact.
 Stress does a real number on your mind.
 It causes you to think negatively more often.
 Soon, it becomes nearly impossible to get into a good state of mind.
 It can likewise cause you to avoid certain situations because they are too emotional.

-- Emotional impact of stress.
+- The emotional impact of stress.
 When you feel stressed, you’re more likely to overreact to certain scenarios.
-What would normally be a small thing becomes a giant problem.
+What would normally be a small thing becomes a giant problem?

 One effective way to combat stress is to change environments.
 Simply by changing scenery and the pace of life, you’ll greatly

 Steps to Consider when Refinancing Your Home added 5-8-2018